s-ccs/LSLAutoBIDS/docs/developers_documentation.md

 #### 2. Linking DataLad to Dataverse (`link_datalad_dataverse.py`)
 This module links the local DataLad dataset to the remote Dataverse dataset as a sibling.
 The function performs the following steps:
 1. It first checks if the Dataverse is already created in the previous runs or it is just created in the current run (flag==0).
 If flag==0, it proceeds to link the DataLad dataset to Dataverse.
 2. It runs the command `datalad add-sibling-dataverse dataverse_base_url doi_id`.
 This command adds the Dataverse as a sibling to the local DataLad dataset, allowing for synchronization and data management between the two.
 For lslautobids, we currently only allow to deposit data to Dataverse.
-In future version, we shall also add user controlled options for adding other siblings like github, gitlab, etc.
+In future version, we shall also add user controlled options for adding other siblings like github, gitlab, OpenNeuro, AWS etc.

 We chose Dataverse as it serves as both a repository and a data sharing platform, making it suitable for our needs.
 It also integrates well with DataLad and allows sharing datasets with collaborators or the public.